Objective:

 - Min. feature size: This input is very different from the min feature size of v1 and should not be confused.
 If you provide a feature size, the block performs a filtering step to remove any features or holes which are smaller than the provided input.
 Use this input if the output mesh captures small details which are not manufacturable.

 - Apart from the “Min. feature size” input, the block automatically removes any connected component with a surface area smaller than 0.1% of the surface area of the largest connected component.
-This step is different from the filtering step in that this cleans up artifacts produced by the meshing step, while the filtering step works directly on the (voxelized) implicit surface.
+This step differs from the filtering step in that this cleans up artifacts produced by the meshing step, while the filtering step works directly on the (voxelized) implicit surface.

 - Sharpening option: Enable this to reconstruct sharp features present in the implicit body.
 Typically, enabling the sharpening option improves the approximation quality of the mesh by a lot.
 Thus, in practice, it is often possible to decrease the tolerance input and enable sharpening to obtain a given target tolerance between the mesh and the implicit.

-- Enabling this option will substantially increase the runtime of the block, typically it will take more than twice as long.
+- Enabling this option will substantially increase the runtime of the block.
+Typically, it will take more than twice as long.

 Pros | Cons |